 - International affairs coordinator at Temple University

 - Communications professional

 - Graphic designer

 - Computer systems and desktop support services

 Questions?
 We are here to help.
-Please contact our instructors or the English Department Chair, Anna Battigelli, at [email protected].
+Please contact our instructors or department chair, Elaine Ostry: [email protected].
 We are stronger together.

 Paul Johnston’s podcast “Fireside Poems” launched on August 5, 2020.
 New podcasts are available on Wednesdays at www.firesidepoems.com.

 Sara Schaff has published The Invention of Love (Split Lip Press), a collection of stories heralded as both “unflinching” and also as “transmuting darkness into something like love, or love itself.”